syllogy/demo-gke-pubsub-consumer/readme.md

 - GKE Cluster (ensure the node pool has Cloud Pub/Sub enabled under security)
 - Cloud PUB/SUB topic
 - gcr.io repository
-- service account running GKE nodes will need pub/sub permissions (Pub/Sub Publisher && Pub/Sub Subscriber)>  A good practice is to create a separate service account to run these workloads with only the permissions needed to run the GKE nodes, access pub/sub and to log messages and metrics.
+- service account running GKE nodes will need pub/sub permissions (Pub/Sub Publisher && Pub/Sub Subscriber).
+A good practice is to create a separate service account to run these workloads with only the permissions needed to run the GKE nodes, access pub/sub and to log messages and metrics.
 [Instructions](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster#use_least_privilege_sa)
 - nodejs 14.7.0 for local development
 - docker for local build
 - kubectl for deploying